 There are undoubtedly some terms that are synonymous with sports betting, and point spread is one of them.
 It is probably the most common wager type in the history of sports betting and in fact, its invention in the 1930s helped popularize the game of football.

-Now that mobile betting in Canada is expanding with the Ontario iGaming market, there have never been more point spread options across a variety of sports and leagues around North America.
+Now that the growing number of Ontario sportsbooks has helped expand sports betting in Canada, there have never been more point spread options across a variety of sports and leagues around North America.

 The spread is most common in football and basketball betting, but there are variations in many other sports, and it serves as the oddsmakers’ way of evening out the game from a gambling perspective.